-- Speed violations resulting in an accident
+- Speed violations resulting in an accident: 6 points

-- Driving recklessly
+- Driving recklessly: 4 points

-- Moving violations that cause an accident
+- Moving violations that cause an accident: 4 points

-- Ignoring traffic control signals or devices
+- Not obeying traffic control signals or devices: 4 points

-- Driving with an open container
+- Driving with an open container: 3 points

-- Violating child restraint regulations
+- Violating child restraint regulations: 3 points

 Your license may be suspended if you incur the following points:

-- 12 points within a 12-month period―30-day suspension
+- 12 points within a period of 12 months― suspension of 30 days.

 Points are given on the date the offense occurs.
 Driving out of state doesn't help, either; you'll accrue the same amount of points on your Florida license for convictions in any state or federal court.